vega/altair/doc/getting_started/starting.rst

 visualizations in Altair.
 First, you will need to make sure you have the Altair package and its dependencies installed (see :ref:`installation`).
-This tutorial will assume you are working within a Jupyter notebook user interface, so that plots are automatically rendered.
-If you are using another backend such as JupyterLab or VSCode, you may want to read about how Altair plots are displayed before proceeding (see :ref:`displaying-charts`).
+This tutorial will assume you are working within a Jupyter notebook user interface (such as JupyterLab, Colab or VS Code), so that plots are automatically rendered.
+If you are using another interface, you may want to read about how Altair plots are displayed before proceeding (see :ref:`displaying-charts`).

 Here is the outline of this basic tutorial: